These California laws take effect July 1

 The new laws are part of the 770 bills Gov. Gavin Newsom signed in October of last year, according to Cal Matters.

-Senate Bill 328 resolves concerns that classes start too early, inhibiting students from receiving adequate sleep.
+Senate Bill 328 resolves concerns that classes start too early, inhibiting students from receiving adequate sleep, KTLA sister station KTXL reports.
 According to California legislative information, current law requires the governing board of each school district to fix the length of the school day.
 However, that broad authority will soon expire.

 Effective July 1, middle schools – including those operated as charter schools – cannot start before 8 a.m.
 Similarly, most high school campuses can start no earlier than 8:30 am.
 The legislation aims to provide preteens and teenagers with more sleep to promote their health and development.